Deepak-Kumar-D/NodeMailer_Simple-Mail-Sending/README.md

 - Pick whatever you like, but we will continue with out NodemailerProject name.
 - For the location property, you can leave it as No organization.

-*It may take a few seconds to for the project to be set up.
+*It may take a few seconds to for the project to be set up.*

 --------------------------------------------

 ##### Open up the navigation menu by clicking the three dashed lines in the top left corner and select APIs and Services:
 In order to be able to use Nodemailer and Gmail we will have to use OAuth2.

-*If you aren’t familiar with OAuth, it is a protocol for authentication.
+*If you aren’t familiar with OAuth, it is a protocol for authentication.*

 --------------------------------------------

 ##### First we will have to configure our OAuth Consent Screen:
--If you are not a G-Suite member, the only option available will be External for User Type.
+- If you are not a G-Suite member, the only option available will be External for User Type.

 --------------------------------------------